 Applicants to this program have 2 applications to complete: Valpo and CIsabroad.

-- The Valpo deadline to apply for the Fall 2017 program is March 1, 2017.
+- The Valpo deadline to apply for the Spring 2018 program is October 1st, 2017.
 Click the Apply Now button at the top of this page to begin the Valpo application.

-- The CISabroad deadline to apply for the Fall 2017 program is in late May.
+- The CISabroad deadline to apply for the Spring 2018 program is October 15th, 2017.
 Click here to start the CISabroad application.

 Please refer to the budget sheet above.

 Students pay the same tuition and general fee they pay every semester at Valpo.
-All financial aid (except work study and some on-campus aid) applies to this program.
+All financial aid (except work-study and some on-campus aid) applies to this program.
 Be sure to meet with your Financial Aid Advisor to determine the exact cost.
-Housing for the program is paid to Valpo at a flat-rate equivalent to the lowest rate of housing at Valpo - currently the amount is $3,330 for the semester.
+Housing for the program is paid to Valpo at the current cost of housing at Limerick University.
 Tuition, general fee, and housing will be posted to Student Accounts as they would be for a typical semester at Valpo.

 Program Contact Information: